hotdog132/TCPProxyServer/README.md

 # TCPProxyServer
-TCP Server to communicate between external API and client
+TCP Server to communicate between external API and client using Go.